TusharGupta01/agentic-project/README.md

-# AI Agent FastAPI Project
+# Browsing History Analysis Agent

-A FastAPI application with an AI agent powered by LangGraph, featuring automatic documentation and intelligent conversation capabilities.
+A specialized AI agent powered by LangGraph and FastAPI that helps you analyze and understand your Google Chrome browsing history with intelligent insights and pattern recognition.

 ## Features

+- **Specialized Browsing History Analysis** - Deep insights into your web browsing patterns
+- **Multiple Analysis Types** - Recent history, frequent sites, domain statistics, and search
+- **Pattern Recognition** - Identify browsing habits and trends over time
-- FastAPI web framework
+- **FastAPI web framework** with automatic documentation (Swagger UI)
-- AI Agent powered by LangGraph and OpenAI
+- **AI Agent powered by LangGraph and OpenAI**
-- Automatic API documentation (Swagger UI)
-- Intelligent conversation capabilities
-- Tool usage (calculations, weather, knowledge search)
-- Health check endpoint
+- **Cross-platform support** - Works on macOS, Windows, and Linux
+- **Privacy-focused** - All analysis happens locally on your machine
-- Hot reload for development
+- **Hot reload for development**

 ## Setup